slnsw/dxlab-newselfwales/README.md

 #### D. Spare Images Loop

 1. ImageFeed: On loop interval, if `emptyGap` is larger than 50% of the viewport, we aren't getting images quickly enough, so we need to recycle spare images.
 Send `GET_SPARE_IMAGES` and specify how many.
+(IN PROGRESS)
 2. Reducer transfers X amount of random `spareImages` into `currentImages`.
 3. Go to `B1.`.

 #### E. Network Error Loop

-1. ImageFeed: On loop interval, if there is a network error, send `GET_SPARE_IMAGES` and set `NETWORK_STATUS` to be `error`.
+1. ImageFeed: On loop interval, if there is a network error, dispatch `COPY_SPARE_IMAGES_TO_CURRENT` or `COPY_SPARE_IMAGES_TO_UPCOMING`.
-2. ImageFeed: If network is back on, set `NETWORK_STATUS` to be `normal`.

 ### Hardware Notes